 Command and Usage Description The mx-sw-updater show command displays details about the upgrades that have been added to the device's local cache via the mx-sw-updater configure and mx-sw-updater update commands.
-The details include the version number, supported Moxa computer models, and the changelog. and resistant number, supported residue computer models, and the shangereg.
-Key Flags • -a,all: Shows information of all available upgrades. show [flags] • -I,latest: Displays information of the newest upgradable version. • -r,release <string>: Shows details of a specified upgradable</string> version (e.g., -r V1.1). •from <string>: Specifies the starting version for a range.</string> to <string>: Specifies the ending version for a range.</string> Note: Thefrom andto flags can be used together to display information for a range of versions The mx-sw-updater status command provides information about the current status of upgrade packages that have been added to the device's local cache via the mx-sw-updater configure and mx-sw-updater update commands, allowing users to check the availability and progress of various software updates.
-Key Flags status [flags] • -a,all: Shows the status of all available upgrades. status [IIags] • -I,latest: Displays the status of the newest upgradable version. • -r,release <string>: Shows the status of a specified upgradable</string> version (e.g., -r V1.1). from <string>: Specifies the starting version for a range.</string> •to <string>: Specifies the ending version for a range.</string> Note: Thefrom andto flags can be used together to display the status for a range of versions The mx-sw-updater list command is used to display information about software packages, including installed packages, upgradable packages in the local cache, and differences between versions.
-Key Flags • -I,latest: Lists all packages from the newest upgradable version in the local cache list [flags] • -s,system: Lists all packages currently installed on the system. -r,release <string>: Lists all packages from a specified upgradable version (e.g., -r V1.1).</string> • -c,compare <stringarray>: Show the changed packages between</stringarray> two specified versions (e.g., -c V1.0 -c V1.1).
+The details include the version number, supported Moxa computer models, and the changelog.
+Key Flags -a,all: Shows information of all available upgrades. show [flags] • -I,latest: Displays information of the newest upgradable version. -r,release <string>: Shows details of a specified upgradable</string> version (e.g., -r V1.1). from <string>: Specifies the starting version for a range.</string> to <string>: Specifies the ending version for a range.</string> Note: Thefrom andto flags can be used together to display information for a range of versions The mx-sw-updater status command provides information about the current status of upgrade packages that have been added to the device's local cache via the mx-sw-updater configure and mx-sw-updater update commands, allowing users to check the availability and progress of various software updates.
+Key Flags status [flags] -a,all: Shows the status of all available upgrades.
+Status [IIugs] -I,latest: Displays the status of the newest upgradable version. -r,release <string>: Shows the status of a specified upgradable</string> version (e.g., -r V1.1). •from <string>: Specifies the starting version for a range.</string> to <string>: Specifies the ending version for a range.</string> Note: Thefrom andto flags can be used together to display the status for a range of versions The mx-sw-updater list command is used to display information about software packages, including installed packages, upgradable packages in the local cache, and differences between versions.
+Key Flags -I,latest: Lists all packages from the newest upgradable version in the local cache -s,system: Lists all packages currently installed on the system. list [flags] -r,release <string>: Lists all packages from a specified upgradable</string> version (e.g., -r V1.1). • -c,compare <stringarray>: Show the changed packages between</stringarray> two specified versions (e.g., -c V1.0 -c V1.1).
 If the second version is not specified, it compares the specified version with the installed system packages. detailed: Shows both changed and unchanged packages.
 This flag is to be used with -c,compare. no-fixed: Display output without fixed-length formatting.
 The mx-sw-updater verify command is used to verify the integrity and authenticity of an upgrade pack or refresh-upgrade pack by checking its digital signature.
 This ensures that the upgrade package has not been tampered with and is valid before performing any system upgrades.
-Verify [flags] terry [rrays] Key Flags • -p,path <string>: Specifies the path to the upgrade pack or the</string> refresh upgrade pack. -s,signature <string>: Specifies the path to the signature file for verification.
-If not specified the semmand will try to find.</string> verification.
+Vorify [f]acc] Verify [flags] Key Flags -p,path <string>: Specifies the path to the upgrade pack or the</string> refresh upgrade pack. • -s,signature <string>: Specifies the path to the signature file for</string> verification.
 If not specified, the command will try to find the .sha512.bin.signed file in the same directory as the upgrade pack.